Last Update on 01/13/20

 The colour is a very important factor for price-building of gemstones.
 The more vivid and saturated the colour is, the higher the price of a gemstone rises.

 Gemstones without eye-visible inclusions are absolutely top-valued.
-Coloured gemstones mostly have tiny inclusions – just visible by using a loupe.
+Colored gemstones mostly have tiny inclusions – just visible by using a loupe.
 Absolutely flawless gems are rather rare and most valuable.
 Small inclusions, which do not effect the brilliance of the gemstone, make the stone cheaper but do not matter its beauty.

 The cut and especially the faceting of a gemstone increases its value because of showing brilliance, flashes and sparkles.
 Well cut gemstones always look lively – refracting and reflecting the light by selective absorption.